Firewood

 Use Limitations

-Remember, wood can also be painted, stained, or finished for aesthetics with substances that when burned give off hazardous fumes and gasses.
+Remember, wood can also be painted, stained, or finished with substances that, when burned, release hazardous fumes and gases.
 Use only bare, unfinished, or unprocessed wood in your fires.